constgen/neutrino-preset-react-nodegui/README.md

 ## Quickstart

-After installing Neutrino and the this preset, add a new directory named `src` in the root of the project, with a single JSX file named `index.jsx` in it.
+After installing Neutrino and this preset, add a new directory named `src` in the root of the project, with a single JSX file named `index.jsx` in it.
 The preset cares about mounting to the native environment and hot reload configuration.
-You only have to export your main component that contains your application.
+You only have to export your main component that refers to your application.
 Edit `src/index.jsx` file with the following:

 ```jsx
 import { Text, Window, View } from "@nodegui/react-nodegui";